Baby Constipation: Signs, Causes, and What Helps

 Tummy massage

-Your baby's large bowel sits in his abdomen in one large loop.
-Stools travel in a clockwise direction (clockwise as you face him).
-To assist him to expel gas that can occur with constipation, it's best to follow the natural path of his large bowel.
+Your baby's large bowel sits in their abdomen in one large loop.
+Stools travel in a clockwise direction (clockwise as you face them).
+To assist them to expel gas that can occur with constipation, it's best to follow the natural path of their large bowel.

-Put some oil on your hands and gently but firmly massage his abdomen in a clockwise direction using long stroking actions.
-Alternate this with lifting his knees and the 'bicycle' movement.
+Put some oil on your hands and gently but firmly massage their abdomen in a clockwise direction using long stroking actions.
+Alternate this with lifting their knees and the 'bicycle' movement.

 When to see a doctor